Faculty

 POLITICAL SCIENCE | |

-Anthony Pagden: The history of political and social theory especially European overseas expansion and its aftermath; see also History. | |
+Anthony Pagden: The history of political and social theory especially European overseas expansion and its aftermath; History. | |

-Giulia Sissa: Culture and thought in ancient societies; the classical tradition in medieval and Renaissance political theory; see also Classics. | |
+Giulia Sissa: Culture and thought in ancient societies; the classical tradition in medieval and Renaissance political theory; Classics. | |

 SLAVIC LANGUAGES & LITERATURES | |

-Gail Lenhoff: Old Russian hagiography, history writing, textual production. | |
+Gail Lenhoff: Old Russian hagiography; history writing; textual production. | |

 SOCIOLOGY | |